axiomjo/TA_jojo/README.md

 i did not expect that I'll take forever to eat the tutorials 😭. thing is, i feel bleurgh already. like i really don't wanna continue this rn. but i wanna lulus. imma face it again.

+ok so, to use the repo by elephant robotics, we'll need to understand how to build a workspace in ROS2, which is still quite far from what i ate. oh we got a loooooong way to go.

 == Kamis, 13 Feb 2025 ==
 -- very happy coz i can finally build stuff now TvT today, MY LINUX UBUNTU IS WARAS AND I CAN FINALLY USE THE GUI TvT ! sosososososo happy.